Skip to Main Content

 If you have paid for 'Gold' Open Access then the output will meet the criteria upon publication, but we still ask for these outputs to be added to OARS.

-Open Access Policy & Rights Retention
+The UKRI Open Access Policy

-Research Articles
+Research articles

 • Gold route: Publication via an open access journal, with the final published version (also known as the version of record) made openly available via the publisher’s site, with a Creative Commons Attribution (CC BY) licence applied (or other licence permitted by UKRI*)